 Like many aspects in life, just a little innovation goes a long way with regards to providing care for someone with dementia or Alzheimer’s disease.
-At Morning Glory Home Care, we understand how challenging it can be to meet the ever-changing needs inherent with caring for a loved one with dementia.
+At Morning Glory Home Care, experts in Alton memory care and senior care in nearby areas, we understand how challenging it can be to meet the ever-changing needs inherent with caring for a loved one with dementia.
 During one day, the senior may feel relaxed and content, while the day after, he or she may experience elevated anxiety and agitation.

 The key is to try to remain flexible, and to have various tools and resources at the ready to draw from based upon the individual’s needs at a particular point in time.
 Our experts in dementia care in Alton have compiled three unique Alzheimer’s disease treatment strategies which can be remarkably reliable in lifting a senior’s mood and allowing for expression of emotions: the MAP approach.